-The initiative has opened a Conversation Starter platform exclusively for Call 3, where you can register now.
-This platform supports you to meet & match with the participants who best fit your HEI project proposal concept.
-It enables you to browse participants and send invitations for meetings, helping you form your perfect consortium!
+The initiative opened a Conversation Starter platform exclusively for Call 3.
+This platform supported applicants with meeting & matching with the participants who best fitted their HEI project proposal concept.
+It enabled them to browse participants and send invitations for meetings, helping them form their perfect consortium.

-The initiative is also organising a series of online info sessions to present the call for proposals in more detail and answer applicants’ questions.
-The specific contents, registration links and dates for the info sessions are listed below.
-Make sure to sign up before the deadline!
+The initiative also organised a series of online info sessions to present the call for proposals in more detail and answer applicants’ questions.

 - Call general overview: Watch the full Info Session 1 recording here

 - Open question-and-answer session: 10 January 2023